Re:Zero: Web novel

 The Re:Zero web novel was initially serialized by Tappei Nagatsuki (writing under the username "Gray Cat" (鼠色猫, Nezumi-iro Neko)) on the user-generated content site Shōsetsuka ni Narō from April 20, 2012, onwards.
-As of February 13, 2021, six story arcs have been completed and two "EX" side stories have been published, with the seventh arc in progress.
+As of June 2, 2024, eight story arcs have been completed and five "EX" side stories have been published, with the ninth arc in progress.
 In total the webnovel has 609 chapters available.

 Light novels

 Following the web novel's publication, Media Factory acquired the series for print publication.
 The first light novel volume, with illustrations by Shin'ichirō Ōtsuka, was published on January 24, 2014, under their MF Bunko J imprint.
-As of December 2022, thirty-two volumes have been published, as well as five side story volumes and eight short story collections.
+As of September 2025, 42 volumes have been published, as well as six side story volumes and thirteen short story collections.
 Nagatsuki and Otsuka began publishing a series of short side-stories focusing on characters from the series in Monthly Comic Alive, starting with the character Elsa in August 2016.
 It was followed with one focused on Petra Leyte on November 26, 2016, and one featuring Ram and Rem on January 27, 2017.
 The light novels are published in English by Yen Press, who announced their acquisition of the license via Twitter on December 2, 2015.
 The publisher has also acquired the license to the Re:Zero EX side novels.